checkhc/n8n-nodes-solana-swap/TWITTER_POSTS.md

 ```
 🤝 Why we built n8n-nodes-solana-swap:

-As a small team, we believe in:
+As @checkhc team, we believe in:
 → Open Source > Proprietary
 → Community > Profit
-→ Education > Gatekeeping
+→ Transparency > Black boxes

 This node is our way of giving back to @Solana & @n8n_io communities

 100% free, forever.
-No strings attached.
+All code is public.

+🔍 View source: github.com/checkhc/n8n-nodes-solana-swap
+🌐 Learn more: checkhc.net

 If it helps you, a ⭐ on GitHub would mean the world 💙

-github.com/checkhc/n8n-nodes-solana-swap
+#OpenSource #Solana
 ```

 ---